Please tell us a little bit about you

 My regimen consists of washing my hair with sulfate free shampoos preferably Shea Moisture, and deep conditioning on a weekly basis.

 I also steam my hair while deep conditioning, which allows the product to penetrate since my hair is low porosity, and it takes a while for my hair to absorb it.

 What are your favourite oils?

-What are your other favorite hair care products?
+What are your other favourite hair care products?

-What’s your favorite way to wear your hair?
+What’s your favourite way to wear your hair?

 I love wearing my hair loose and in a puff.

 Not really, but I do like bows, and scarves.

 What’s the one hair care advice you would give to someone considering going natural?